Auth

 })

-In a React app, we may store such state in a state variable such as isAuthenticated.
+In React apps, we store the user authentication status in a state variable such as isAuthenticated.

-We only display the authenticated area when isAuthenticated is true.
+We display the authenticated area when isAuthenticated is true.

 earlymorning logo